aanchal22/exam-1/README.md

 This section contains responses to the questions on normalization and entity-relationship diagramming.

-1. Is the data in `wifi.csv` in fourth normal form?
+1. Is the data in `users.csv` in fourth normal form?

 ```
 Enter your response here
 ```

-2. Explain why or why not the `wifi.csv` data meets 4NF.
+2. Explain why or why not the `users.csv` data meets 4NF.

 ```
 Enter your response here
 ```

-3. Is the data in `neighborhood_populations.csv` in fourth normal form?
+3. Is the data in `affinity_categories.csv` in fourth normal form?

 ```
 Enter your response here
 ```

-4. Explain why or why not the `neighborhood_populations.csv` data meets 4NF.
+4. Explain why or why not the `affinity_categories.csv` data meets 4NF.

 ```
 Enter your response here